kanidm/concread/CACHE.md

 # Concurrent Adaptive Replacement Cache

 Caching is a very important aspect of computing, helping to improve the performance of applications based on various work factors.
 Modern systems (especially servers)  are highly concurrent, so it is important that we are able to provide caching strategies for concurrent systems.
 However, to date the majority of work in concurrent data-structures has focused on lock free or systems that do not require transactional guarantees.
 While this is applicable in many cases, it does not suit all applications, limiting many applications to mutexs or read-write locks around existing data-structures.

 In this document, I will present a strategy to create a concurrently readable adaptive replacement cache.
 This cache guarantees temporal consistency, as well as providing ACID guarantees, and serialisable properties of the cache, while maintaining the invariants that define an adaptive replacement cache.
+Additionally, this cache is able to support multiple concurrent readers with isolated transactions, and serialised writers.
+This algorithm also has interested side effects with regard to observing cache interactions, allowing it to have more accurate retention behaviour of cached data.

 ## Concurrent Systems